 In 1970, Terry entered into full time private practice which continues to the present.
 In 1975, he was one of the 150 lawyers allowed to take the first Family Law Specialty exam and one of the 99 who passed it.
 He has been Board Certified since that time.

-Terry has won and collected a million dollar products liability jury trial judgment.
-He has participated in a number of complex real estate and commercial litigation cases, often with a jury.
+Terry has participated in a number of complex real estate and commercial litigation cases, often with a jury.
 Presently, his practice consists almost entirely of complex property and custody cases in the Family Law area and appeals.

 Terry has been involved in a number of continuing legal education activities, from serving on the State committee, to participation in various institutes and seminars.
 In 1979, he was awarded the Presidential Citation from the State Bar for his work in continuing legal education activities.
 Along with Phil Friday and Cicily Simms (both Board Certified) he founded the Austin Mediation Society in 1980.